 Note: You may be able to release confidential information about your employer if it relates to serious wrongdoing occurring at work (see “Whistle-blower protections (‘Protected disclosures’)” in the chapter “Employment conditions and protections”).

 Examples of less serious forms of misconduct that could justify a dismissal are:

-- absenteeism and taking unauthorised leave
+- taking unauthorised leave

 - unsatisfactory work performance